scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

 ## Next Steps

-* Please follow the steps in [How to install Kubernetes CLI and Helm on the bastion](./PrepareBastionTool.md) to prepare tools needed in the bastion host, then go to [How to deploy Scalar DL on Kubernetes with Ansible](./DeployScalarDLAnsible.md) to do the deployment.
+* Please follow [How to install Kubernetes CLI and Helm on the bastion](./PrepareBastionTool.md) to prepare tools needed in the bastion host, then go to [How to deploy Scalar DL on Kubernetes with Ansible](./DeployScalarDLAnsible.md) to do the deployment.
 * Alternatively, you can do the deployment process by running Helm charts directly from your local machine.
 Please refer to [Deploy Scalar DL with Helm](./DeployScalarDLHelm.md) for details.

+### Monitoring and log collection

+* Please refer to [Kubernetes Monitor Guide](./KubernetesMonitorGuide.md) for monitoring with Grafana, Alertmanager, and Prometheus.
+* Please refer to [How to collect logs from Kubernetes applications](./K8sLogCollectionGuide.md) for collecting logs in the monitor server with Fluent Bit.